braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "platform": (optional, string) platform of the device (one of 'ios', 'android', 'web', 'kindle', 'tvos', OR 'roku'), "os_version": (optional, string) os version of device used for the action, "device_model": (optional, string) hardware model of the device, "button_id": (optional, string) index of the button clicked if it was a button that was clicked, tracking ID of the click if the event came from an appboyBridge.logClick invocation, or choice_id if the in app-message type is a simple survey, "send_id": (optional, string) ID of the message if specified for the campaign (See Send Identifier under API Identifier Types), "device_id": (optional, string) ID of the device on which the event occurred, "ad_id": (optional, string) advertising identifier,
+  "platform": (optional, string) platform of the device (one of 'ios', 'android', 'web', 'kindle', 'tvos', OR 'roku'), "os_version": (optional, string) os version of device used for the action, "device_model": (optional, string) hardware model of the device, "button_id": (optional, string) index of the button clicked if it was a button that was clicked, tracking ID of the click if the event came from an appboyBridge.logClick or brazeBridge.logClick invocation, or choice_id if the in app-message type is a simple survey, "send_id": (optional, string) ID of the message if specified for the campaign (See Send Identifier under API Identifier Types), "device_id": (optional, string) ID of the device on which the event occurred, "ad_id": (optional, string) advertising identifier,